top of page

 We know that older adults may feel more uncomfortable talking about their alcohol use compared with younger people.
 This can create barriers to accessing help.
 Beyond this, very little is known about the reasons why older adults drink alcohol and how this may interact with other aspects of their lives.

-The aim of this project is to build on our first study which recruited 29 people over 65 years admitted to University Hospital Southampton (UHS) whose alcohol consumption was at increased risk levels (OLA study).
+The aim of this project was to build on our first study funded by the ARC Wessex, Older Adults, Loneliness and Alcohol (OLA), which recruited individuals over 65 years admitted to University Hospital Southampton (UHS) whose alcohol consumption was at increased risk levels.
+In collaboration with local clinicians and researchers, the study generated evidence that informed a follow-on project focused on alcohol use among community-dwelling older adults.

-Bring together an engaged and active stakeholder group of experts by experience and training in this field; including patients, carers, clinicians, social care workers, providers, commissioners and academics to help review and interpret the results of the first OLA study and this new information and to build a network to apply for further funding to take this work forward.
+3. Brought together an engaged and active stakeholder group of experts by experience and training in this field; including patients, carers, clinicians, social care workers, community support providers, commissioners and academics to inform our research planning and undertaking, to exchange and disseminate the learning and to build a network of collaborations to apply for further funding to take this work forward.